 Serious allergic reaction

-It's possible to have a serious allergic reaction (anaphylaxis) to furosemide.
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to furosemide.

 Furosemide and breastfeeding

+If you’re breastfeeding, or planning to breastfeed, talk to your doctor or pharmacist as other medicines might be better while breastfeeding.
+It is important that you take the medicine that works for you.
 If you need to take furosemide while you're breastfeeding, your doctor and midwife will monitor your baby's weight.

 Tell your doctor if you're taking:

 - medicines to treat, or which have the side effect of, an irregular heartbeat, including amiodarone, digoxin, disopyramide, flecainide or sotalol